chadathid/hid-gatsby-starter-netlify-cms/src/pages/fundamentals/index.md

 title: Fundamentals
 path: /fundamentals
 ---
+\
+Foundations are **the visual elements needed to create engaging end-to-end user experiences**.
+This includes guidance on Colors, Typography and Iconography.

 # **C﻿olors**

 The HID Design System uses a set of colors from the color system to achieve consistency and convey hierarchy in often UI applications.
 The color system serves as a foundation to achieve balance and harmony throughout our applications.

 **B﻿rand Colors**